crownchakra/crownchakra.github.io/_posts/2014-3-3-Hacking-Wifi-Credentials.md

 ## Introduction

-In today's digital age, Wi-Fi connectivity is essential for staying connected to the internet, whether at home, at work, or on the go.
-Windows operating systems store Wi-Fi network credentials to make it easier for users to reconnect to known networks.
+In our modern digital era, having access to Wi-Fi connectivity has become a fundamental necessity to stay connected to the internet, whether you're at home, in the office, or traveling.
+It's worth noting that Wi-Fi network credentials are typically stored in clear-text format, which means they can potentially be extracted or viewed under certain circumstances.

 ## Section 1: Getting Started